Cdlrayra/Jungle_Chess_CS109/README.md

 It includes the following features:
 * A game login interface;
 * An introduction to the game rules;
-* Multiple game modes:
-** Single-player mode，
-** Human vs. AI mode (implemented using a greedy algorithm for simple game-play)， ** Online multiplayer mode (limited to LAN connections)；
+* Multiple game modes: Single-player mode，Human vs. AI mode (implemented using a greedy algorithm for simple game-play)，Online multiplayer mode (limited to LAN connections)；
 * and it also adds other simple functions for the requirements of the course CS109.

 # Running the game